Beans, pinto, immature seeds, frozen, cooked, boiled, drained, without salt

 Compare Beans, pinto, immature seeds, frozen, cooked, boiled, drained, without salt

-See how Beans, pinto, immature seeds, frozen, cooked, boiled, drained, without salt compares to other foods:
+See how Beans, pinto, immature seeds, frozen, cooked, boiled, drained, without salt compares to other foods in terms of nutrition:

-- Beans, pinto, immature seeds, frozen, cooked, boiled, drained, without salt vs Mushrooms, shiitake, raw
+- Beans, pinto, immature seeds, frozen, cooked, boiled, drained, without salt vs Peas, green, raw

 More in Vegetables and Vegetable Products